We continue to deliver our services

 Child health clinics

 Child health clinics are held in most areas in central points in the community (usually children’s centres, health centres and GP surgeries).
 These clinics are open to all families.
-Your health visitor will provide details of days, times and venues.
-Childrens centre and child health clinics leaflets.
+Your health visitor will provide details of days, times and venues find out more on the family action website.